spences10/last.scottspence.com/content/posts/2016/12/05/job-hunting/index.md

 time to read your profile) let's just bear in mind ten minutes before it was,

-> ## "Hi Scott, just seen your profile on LinkedIn and I'm really keen to talk to you about a role with one of our very high profile clients I'm recruiting for."
+> ## Hi Scott, just seen your profile on LinkedIn and I'm really keen to talk to you about a role with one of our very high profile clients I'm recruiting for.

 The call usually ends with a
-`"I'll send the spec through for you to look at let me know what you think"` and the mail never turns up or the old chestnut
+"I'll send the spec through for you to look at let me know what you think" and the mail never turns up or the old chestnut
-`I'll pass you details on to my colleague\I'll update your details on our database`
+I'll pass you details on to my colleague\I'll update your details on our database

 So now we're near the end of Ranty McRantRant's post, if you made it this far thank you for persevering, if you can relate I'd be keen to